gregoryeple/CurseForgeImageGenerator/README.md

-# CurseForge Image Generator
+# CurseForge & Modrinth Image Generator

-A simple Python program to generate images for Minecraft mods from [CurseForge](https://www.curseforge.com/minecraft/mc-mods).
+A simple Python program to generate images for Minecraft mods from [CurseForge](https://www.curseforge.com/minecraft/mc-mods) or [Modrinth](https://modrinth.com/mods).

 Works by inputing the full URL or the slug of the mod.